Last Updated on

 The Green Sand Beach

-The cove was really cool, but the sand is not the Kelly green we were promised in Google Images.
+The Green Sand Beach Cove was pretty cool, but the sand is not the Kelly green we were promised in Google Images.

-It’s actually a deep army green mixed with other colors to make a dull greenish brown.
+The sand color is actually a deep army green mixed with other colors to become a dull greenish brown.
 Not only was the color disappointing, but there were a lot of people hanging out in this small beach, and we felt kind of claustrophobic.

 Neither of us felt like the Hawaii Green Sand Beach was worth it, but that was definitely impacted by our high expectations of the sand color, our lack of preparation, and our misunderstanding of how long and tedious the walk would be.